 You would find it to be one of the best ways to create a learning environment at home.

 You are probably very familiar with the carrot-and-stick approach.

 It is a metaphor for using a combination of reward and punishment to induce a desired behavior.

-The subject of our articles - creating a good learning environment in your home, is relevant mainly to parents interested in such an environment for their kids.
+Our article's subject - Ways to create a learning environment at home - Is relevant mainly to parents interested in such an environment for their kids.

 Therefore, although the carrot and stick approach, which parents mainly apply with their children, is known for its multiple advantages, recently, Opinions have been increasing regarding the need to limit this method.
-And the argument is that When Disciplining Children, Offer a Carrot, Not the Stick.
+The argument is that when disciplining children, Offer a Carrot, Not a Stick.

 It will encourage and motivate him to continue this positive pattern.

 Reward your child for all the time he spent learning

 Studies consistently show the importance of a reward approach in creating motivation for positive development in children.

 Okay, okay.. we may have just made this quote up, and no Chinese scholar has ever said such a thing.
 However, the guiding principle is still valid - You must avoid creating an atmosphere of over-dramatization within your home regarding the learning environment.